joergen7/gen_pnet/README.md

 - `handle_call/3` synchronous message exchange
 - `handle_cast/2` asynchronous message reception
 - `handle_info/2` asynchronous reception of an unformatted message
+- `init/1` initializes the gen_pnet instance
 - `terminate/2` determines what happens when the net instance is stopped
-- `trigger/2` allows to add a side effects to the generation of a token
+- `trigger/3` allows to add a side effects to the generation of a token

 #### code_change/3